Neural Natural Language Processing for Long Texts: A Survey on Classification and Summarization: Document Summarization

 \textbf{Abstractive summarization} is the alternative approach of generating new text.
-It is the method humans use when trying to manually summarize text, by reading the source, extracting its meaning and then writing a condensed document which contains as much of the original's meaning as possible.
-Modern abstractive algorithms mostly are DNNs following an Encoder-Decoder architecture \cite{cho}.
-Compared to extractive summarization, this approach generates a more meaningful and condensed summary, while being more adaptable to the input document's type.
-However, there is a much larger risk of misrepresenting facts, and of the output summary not being coherent at all.
-The most commonly used method for abstractive summarization involves employing a Seq2Seq model, as introduced by \cite{seq2seq}.
-This model follows an encoder-decoder architecture, utilizing either recurrent neural networks (RNNs) as proposed by \cite{LSTM} or, more recently, transformers as presented by \cite{ilia}.
-Within this model, the encoder captures the underlying representations of the given tokens (words or subwords) in the document, based on which the decoder generates a summary.
+It is the method humans use when trying to manually summarize text, by reading the source, extracting its meaning and then writing a condensed document which contains as much of the source's meaning as possible.
+As expected, modern abstractive algorithms are DNNs \cite{cho}.
+Compared to extractive alternatives, they generate more meaningful and condensed summaries, while being more adaptable to the input document type.
+However, there is a much larger risk of the output summary misrepresenting facts and/or not being coherent at all.
+The most commonly used method for abstractive summarization involves employing a sequence-to-sequence mapping (Seq2Seq) model \cite{seq2seq}, via an Encoder-Decoder DNN architecture.
+RNNs and Transformers have both been employed in this context, where the Encoder captures suitable representations of the document's tokens and feeds them to the Decoder that generates a summary.